Cilantro that may be contaminated with Salmonella bacteria is being recalled nationwide.

-The Salmonella contamination was found following routine surveillance samples.
-So far, no reports of food poisoning illness have been linked to the recalled cilantro.
+So far, no reports of food borne illness have been reported in connection to this recall.